sodadata/docs/soda-library/python_api.md

 ```
 Add a pandas dataframe dataset to the scan.
 Only required in case of pandas data scans.

-`dataset_name` is string used to name the dataset.
+`dataset_name` is a string used to name the dataset.

 `pandas_df` is a pandas dataframe object.